 - Infertility and impotence.
 Smoking increases the risk of reduced fertility in women and the risk of impotence in men.

 - Cold, flu and other illnesses.
-Smokers are more prone to respiratory infections, such as colds, flu and bronchitis.
+Smokers are more prone to respiratory infections, such as colds, the flu and bronchitis.